Asddsa76/Probius/README.md

 miscFunctions: Edge cases and help message

 getDiscordToken: The token is in an untracked file because this is a public Github repo

-probius: The main file that calls all the other files